GokhanKARAKAYA1/GokhanKARAKAYA1/README.md

 ## 🔭 Current Work

-- Working on a React project to enhance user experience.
+- Working on a Front-end and React projects to enhance user experience.
-- Exploring advanced React patterns and architectures.
+- Exploring advanced Front-end and React patterns and architectures.

 ## 📫 Get in Touch